Boca Raton Bowl: Western Kentucky 51, Tigers 31

 Mike Norvell's first season as coach of the Memphis Tigers ended Tuesday night in South Florida.
 Facing one of college football's top-scoring teams, the U of M was unable to answer with enough offense of its own.
-Western Kentucky tailback Anthony Wales carried the ball 35 times for 245 yards and three touchdowns (while also catching four passes for 84 yards) and Hilltopper quarterback Mike White passed for 336 yards and three scores to lead the Conference USA champs.
-Western Kentucky accumulated 620 yards of total offense, the third Tiger opponent in the last four games to top 600.
+Western Kentucky tailback Anthony Wales carried the ball 35 times for 253 yards and three touchdowns (while also catching four passes for 84 yards) and Hilltopper quarterback Mike White passed for 336 yards and three scores to lead the Conference USA champs.
+Western Kentucky accumulated 598 yards of total offense, the seventh time this season Memphis has allowed more than 500 yards in a game.

 click to enlarge